Last Updated on August 31, 2021 by Thinkster

 Taking a complete break can lead to a loss of knowledge, and you want to avoid that if you can — while still having summer fun.

-But if you find a local, in-person tutor or a tutoring center that you trust, it can still be hard to make appointments at scheduled times, and you run the risk of missing sessions – sometimes that you’ve already paid for – due to family trips or other responsibilities.
+If you find a local, in-person tutor or a tutoring center that you trust, it can still be hard to make appointments at scheduled times, and you run the risk of missing sessions – sometimes that you’ve already paid for – due to family trips or other responsibilities.

 The solution?
 A math tutor app or math tutoring program that includes online tutoring is the ideal way to keep your child learning math throughout the summer months and into the next school year.
 Below are some tips to make a math help app work for you and your student.

-Establishing a daily routine for completing math worksheets or spending time on Thinkster can be crucial to your student’s math success.
+Establishing a daily routine for completing math worksheets or spending time on Thinkster can be crucial to your student’s summer math success.

 If your student seems alert in the morning, have them do a few math worksheets or a specific math lesson before the day begins.
 This gets it taken care of early and the rest of the day can be dedicated to fun things.
 If mornings don’t work, try to set the same rules for an after-dinner routine: a few math worksheets need to be completed before going to play with friends or watching a television show.